amathislab/DLC2action/README.md

 </div>

 # 🌈 DLC2Action

 DLC2Action is an action segmentation package that makes running and tracking experiments easy.
+Check out the [preprint to see what DLC2action can do for you!](https://www.biorxiv.org/content/10.1101/2025.09.27.678941v1)

 ## 🛠️ Installation